Monads Can Be Used for Many Things!

 else Err ("DBZ: " ++ show e2)

-which doesn’t crash but returns an Err
+}which doesn’t crash but returns an Err

 and when it succeeds it returns an Ok

-Generalizing Result
+Generalizing Result to Either

-The standard library generalizes the Result
+The standard library generalizes the Result type to Either

-(But we can data other than String
+(But we can data other than String in the Left values)

-EXERCISE: Generalizing Result
+EXERCISE: Generalizing Result Monad to Either Monad

-Lets translate the old Monad
+Lets translate the old Monad instance for Result

 instance Monad Result where